dplucenio/ioc-container-intro/README.md

 - [ ] Primary Beans and Beans Qualifiers
 - [x] Components and ComponentScan
 - [x] Setting up packages to be scanned by ComponentScan
-- [ ] Options for dependency injection with Aurowire
+- [ ] Options for dependency injection with Autowire
 - [ ] Resource, properties ans profiles

 Progress is going to be stored on different branches, starting from `1-one-bean`